 There is a crude method to put a type tool to every text in the PSD and check on which text it says missing font.
 That is a bit unprofessional method and does not work if you have a large amount of text in the design.

-Now in photoshop, go to File>>Scripts>>Browse and now locate the folder which contains the font.jsx file.
+Now in Photoshop, go to File>>Scripts>>Browse and now locate the folder which contains the font.jsx file.
 And after selecting the script file, click Load.

-Now it will ask for location of the folder which contains the PSD for which you want to know the fonts of.
+Now it will ask for the location of the folder which contains the PSD for which you want to know the fonts of.
 After then click Ok and then wait for some time.
 Don’t click anywhere in PS for the time being.
-After sometime, you will notice a file named fonts.txt in the same folder which contained the PSD file.
+After some time, you will notice a file named fonts.txt in the same folder which contained the PSD file.
 The text file will contain the list of all fonts used in the PSD file.

 Script Courtsey: Photoshop Scripting Community